rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/INDEX.md

 Installing RokFeatureTable takes just a matter of few minutes.

 The first thing you'll need to do is [download][download] the latest version of RokFeatureTable.
-The package you will download is a bundle containing all the required plugins to get RokFeatureTable up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
-It does not need to be uncompressed.
+The package you will download contains all the files you need to get RokFeatureTable up and running.
+It is compatible with both Joomla 2.5.x and Joomla 3.x., and does not need to be uncompressed.

 Once you've downloaded the package, go into the Joomla Administrator and: